 - Accuracy table.
 Another speed and accuracy test for you.
 Try to complete all the questions in five minutes.
 Next week we will combine the tests to see how much your accuracy under pressure is improving. - Spot the mistakes.
 More mistakes to spot see if you can get them all! - 25.
 Core Topic Timed Test This time we are allowing 27 minutes.
-Remember to please spend lots of time coing was appropriately a spending was appropriately as a spending was a s - Private tutors also use this course as the central part of their work with their pupils because it gives a clear structure, not only for lessons, but also for homework.
+Remember to please spend lots of time acipa war and mistakes otherwise way will not improve.
+Used by Tutors - Private tutors also use this course as the central you to im part of their work with their pupils because it gives a clear structure, not only for lessons, but also for - 27.
+Area Prot homework.
 Much more detail on the type of work - 28.
-4 Rules F to money down. - 29.
+4 Rules R to money down. - 29.
 BODMAS.
 For some this will be useful revision, for others it is essential to learn.
 It helps you understand the order of calculations. - 30.
 BODMAS Practice questions.
 The first ten questions are standard BODMAS questions.
-The second ten will stretch your reasoning skills.
+The second ten will stretch your reasoning skills. - Please sign below when you have completed everything. - Your helper may have to test you on some things.